kconner/AllYourFault/Plan.md

         - Boundary Conditions
         - iCrusties
 - Implementation steps
-    x Project structure, CocoaPods if I think I'll need it
+    - Project structure, CocoaPods if I think I'll need it
     - IB storyboard (Just a map view to start)
     - View prototyping
         - SceneKit
             - Snapshot a map view, use as a SCNPlane texture
             - Animate a map point to center and a certain zoom level, then superimpose a SCNView and animate the plane upward.
 Want to time animations so there is no stuttering.
-            - Animate it back and then reveal the map again
+            - Results:
+                - Although the map tells me it is done moving into position and done rendering, it's not done rendering *to the screen*.
+When I take the snapshot image on my iPhone 6 it is still fading between the original blurry map text and the new, zoomed-in sharp map text.
+I would have to delay by some arbitrary amount of time before taking the image.
+                - When the scene view is shown, there is a flash before the map plane with the snapshot image shows up, during which nothing at all is rendering.
+I'd have to figure out how to wait until SceneKit has drawn its first frame, and I have never even tried SceneKit.
         - Map annotations
             - As particle/ripple emitters
                 - Do they clip to bounds?